-Context and Impact indicators 17/12/2021 production stability).
+Context and Impact indicators 17/09/2021 and training), as well as effects on resilience (e.g. income stability, crop production stability).
 The references in brackets correspond to other PMEF indicators or to other existing sources of information Agricultural sector resilience progress indicator = proportion of components exhibiting a good resilience status or progress toward good resilience The components of the indicator have a value of 0, 0.5 or 1.
 A value of 1 is attributed to components that have reached and maintain a good resilience status.
 A value of 0.5 is attributed to components which are currently less resilient, but showing significant progress towards resilience, or for components that are currently sufficiently resilient, but with significantly declining values.
 A value of 0 is attributed otherwise (less resilient without progress).
 Progress is assessed compared to baseline reference levels, i.e. the previous programming period, or a climate-relevant longer period depending on data availability.
-Threshold values and related methodology are defined by JRC component.
+Threshold values and related methodology are defined by JRC component by component, based on the nature and values of the component.
 The composite indicator can have a maximum value of 100%, indicating a good status of all evaluated components.
 Unit of measurement Dimensionless.
 The synthetic value of the indicator is given by the cumulative score of components scaled to range between 0 and 100%.
 The fiche will display both the synthetic value of the indicator and the improvement score (0, 0.5 or 1) of all selected components.
 A dashboard approach provides additional visual support to the numerical values.
 Data source CAP CMEF and PMEF, JRC, Eurostat and EEA data.
 References / location of the data CAP CMEF and PMEF, JRC, Eurostat and EEA data.
 Data collection / dissemination level See the individual selected impact indicators Frequency Beginning, mid and end of programming period.
 Timeliness Corresponding to CAP PMEF, JRC and Eurostat data.
 Comments/caveats [Indication capacity] Resilience depends on a large number of context specific factors, the current selection is a subset of a larger number of possible components.
 Elements such as risk management, training, participation to innovation schemes, the farmer's age structure, investments and others directly or indirectly linked with resilience of the sector can be taken in consideration.
-It is important to recognise that a comprehensive assessment of the resilience would imply to describe dimensions such as i)Socio-economic aspects; ii) Governance; iii) Social and innovation and iv) Bio-physical aspects.
-For some components, data are not readily available or data
+It is important to recognise that a comprehensive assessment of the

 This document has been prepared by the Commission services as guidance to the Member States or to any other parties (e.g. for the purpose of drafting the national CAP Strategic Plans).
+This document is not a final document, as it is based on the recent political agreement and it has no legal binding value.
+Please note that the ordinary legislative procedure is not finished and the Regulation not adopted yet.